Top arrow pointing up

 Ensuring Fairness and Excellence in the Proposal Review

 The Proposal Review Panel (PRP) plays a crucial role in evaluating proposals submitted to LaserNetUS, focusing on their scientific and technical merit.
-As an independent and confidential committee, the PRP ensures fair and unbiased recommendations for the allocation of experimental time across all participating facilities.
+As an independent and confidential committee, the PRP ensures fair and unbiased recommendations for allocating experimental time across all participating facilities.

-We are pleased to welcome Prof. Matthew Edwards from Stanford University as the incoming Chair for Cycle 7.
+We welcome Prof. Matthew Edwards from Stanford University as the incoming Chair for Cycle 7.

 Testimonials